JuliusSeizure7/DiscordBot/README.md

 # DiscordBot
-this is a discord bot
+This will be a discord bot which, when requested, drops a joke.